GameServersHub-LLC/Knowledgebase/docs/Path of Titans/Guides/Maps Info/Path-of-Titans-Savanna.md

 Console: `LB` + `X` double click

 - The map is still WIP!
-  Bug Reports & Feedback on our Discord
+  Bug Reports & Feedback on our [Discord](https://discord.gg/ynQzQJJexq)

+Below is a list of all the POI's, Quest, Water and Waystones names for the current map.

 ## Point of Interest